“But, beloved, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.”

 We see time in one dimension, and God sees time in another dimension.
 Man looks at things from a finite perspective.
 God looks at things from an infinite perspective.

 God’s computation of time is totally different than our calculation of time.
 He operates on principles of infinity.
 God is a timeless and spaceless Being.
 There is no such thing as time in God’s Being.
 God does not have a past, present, or future.
 He is not sequential.
 Everything with Him is eternally present.

 We cannot judge God like we judge men.
 God’s thoughts are not like our thoughts.
 His ways are not like our ways.
 God does not look at the passage of time as we do.
 God does not experience time as such.
 Our time concepts are not the framework in which God works out His purposes.
 So we cannot judge God by human standards.
 God does not work in our time framework.

 Lapse of time does not impede the promises of God.
 God has a different view of time than we do.
 God resides in eternity.
 We like to reduce God to our dimension.
 This distorts a true picture of Him.
 We have lost our sense of our awe of God in this generation of Christians.
 We think of God as one of us.
 However, there is an incredible distance between God and us.

 God is never in a hurry and never makes haste.
-God’s program will move to fruition in spite of any circumstance or situation.
-There will come a day when the last soul will come to Christ and the body of Christ will be complete then He will come.
+God’s program will move to fruition despite any circumstance or situation.
+There will come a day when the last soul will come to Christ, and the body of Christ will be complete, then He will come.
 Only God knows this time.
 If anyone tries to pinpoint this date, they are off base.
 Even angels do not know the time of His coming.

 We should never become impatient with God’s timetable.
 God has everything in place.
-Impatience has a tendency to judge.
+Impatience tends to judge.
 Impatience rarely gets the facts or waits for the facts.
-When we find people who are impatient, we find people who will hang us and hold the trial afterwards.
+When we find impatient people, we find people who will hang us and hold the trial afterward.

 God’s promises are as good as if they were made today (Is 41:10).
 Time is no barrier to the promises or plan of God.
 Time belongs to God.